EQuimper/equimper.com/posts/build-a-rest-api-with-adonisjs-and-tdd-part-3/build-a-rest-api-with-adonisjs-and-tdd-part-3.md

 ---

-I hope you enjoy this post :) And we talk in part 4 where we will start to add a bit more interaction with the api :)
+I hope you enjoy this post :) And we talk in part 4 where we will start to add a bit more interaction with the API :)